ianarawjo/splat/README.md

 - **Tool-Calling Agent**: AI can perform actions like searching, creating, editing, and removing notes (note: it cannot cluster them automatically)
 - **Context-Aware**: AI has full access to board state and can use search features
 - **Flexible Backend**: Use Ollama for local/private processing or OpenAI for more powerful responses

-## Why Splat?

-I am an HCI researcher who prefers to affinity diagram when doing qualitative research.
-In the past, we've used FigJam and Miro as stand-ins, but they are too clunky, proprietary, and loaded with extra features.
-I wanted a tool that supports affinity diagramming for research well and specifically, with low overhead.

-Splat was created during a real research project: an interview study where I had to cluster 1400+ descriptive codes on a board.
-While using the tool to cluster data, I added features iteratively as I needed them.
-These include selecting multiple notes, displaying participant IDs of selected notes, and wanting semantic search desperately.
-When sharing with my teammates, I found it very easy to just give them the exported JSON file and the HTML of Splat, which they could load themselves.

-During the process, I realized that other affinity diagram tools have been proposed by researchers, and may even be open-source.
-However, this "open-source" is in name only: I couldn't find one that was actually maintained and user-friendly.

-### Learning qualitative coding with AI assistance

-In Splat, the AI aims to be a supportive, reflective tool, meant to push the researcher to ask critical questions of their data and codes.
-Because of this, Splat deliberately has zero features for LLM-based automatic clustering of data.

 ### Acknowledgements

+Splat is an open-source project of the Montréal HCI group.
 The first version of Splat was originally vibe-coded with the help of Claude Sonnet 4.0, and iteratively adjusted by myself with further targeted AI help in VS Code.

 The AI assistance and search results features were added by Jingyue Zhang, Ling Xin He, and Yunfan Shang.